dappnode/mev-sp-oracle/README.md

 ## Docker images

 Latest master is available and identified by its first 7 commit digits.
+Example:
 ```
 dappnode/mev-sp-oracle:583e6e1
 ```